 Since then, the Quaker team has continued to focus on developing better concepts that revolve around consumer-based insights and benefits.
 As a result, they have narrowed the concepts they take to testing.
 By improving the concepts and halving the number tested, the Quaker team experienced a greater success rate, going from 0% to 38% passing concepts.

-Doug Healy is currently Director, Gatorade Consumer Insights and Strategy—PepsiCo
+Doug Healy is currently Senior Director, Gatorade Consumer Insights and Strategy—PepsiCo